eric-staedler/RailPilot-locodb/README.md

    - Runs `postgrest/postgrest:latest`.
    - Connects to the `locodb` database using the `admin` user and password you configured.
    - Serves a RESTful JSON API on port **3000**.
 For example:
-     - `GET http://<raspberrypi-ip>:3000/locos` returns all locomotives.
+     - `GET http://<IP-Address of your Device running locodb>:3000/locos` returns all locomotives.
-     - `GET http://<raspberrypi-ip>:3000/functions?loco_address=eq.52` returns all functions for the locomotive with address 52.
+     - `GET http://<IP-Address of your Device running locodb>:3000/functions?loco_address=eq.52` returns all functions for the locomotive with address 52.
    - The `PGRST_DB_ANON_ROLE=web_anon` environment variable means anyone on your local network can query the API without additional authentication.

 3. **Volume `db_data`**